Building Wealth

 Chances are you haven’t, unless you know one of my readers personally.
 But I’ve been helping investors like you build wealth in these essential services companies for decades.
 And again aside from my readers, I could count the number of times I’ve heard such a boast on one hand—and with fingers to spare.
 But times are changing.

 Did you know that the world’s largest producer of wind and solar power outside of China is a utility based in Juno Beach, Florida?
 The company has already made quite a bit of money for investors.
-But it’s growing faster now than it ever has while raising its dividend 15 percent a year—the best is yet to come.
+But it’s growing faster now than it ever has while raising its dividend 10 percent every year.
+And the best is yet to come: This company just announced it will double the pace of installing solar in south Florida.

 How about that a Virginia electric utility has just announced it will spend $72 billion to “decarbonize” by 2035—the most aggressive such effort in the world to date?
 By 2026, this company will be operating the largest offshore wind facility in North America.
-And it recently increased its already generous dividend by 6 percent—with plans to keep raising at that rate for the foreseeable future.
+It also pays a dividend north of 5 percent.

-The name “Tesla” is now synonymous with anticipation of rapid global electric vehicle adoption.
+The name “Tesla” is synonymous with anticipation of rapid global electric vehicle adoption.
 But did you know that the largest US operator of electric vehicle charging stations—the crucial infrastructure needed for EVs to be practical for most Americans—is actually a regulated distributor of electricity?
-The company also pays a dividend of almost 5 percent—following a 6 percent boost to start 2022.
+The company also pays a dividend approaching 5 percent—following a 6 percent boost to start 2023.

 Wind and solar energy are intermittent sources of electricity—what’s available always depends on how much the wind is blowing, and the sun is shining.
 That makes developing mass-produced low-cost, efficient energy storage the power industry’s Holy Grail.
 And here too, all of the leaders in the deployment race are electric companies.

 That includes the owner and developer of the planet’s largest power storage facility, which is now operating in northern California.
-By the way, that company has promised to roughly double its dividend over the next five years, as it shares swelling free cash flow with investors.
+By the way, that company has promised to roughly double its dividend over the next five years, following a 15 percent plus boost this year.
+And later this year, this company will also be the second largest producer of nuclear power in the US—one of a half dozen utilities primed to take advantage of an already unfolding global nuclear renaissance.

 The owner and operator of the world’s fastest and highest capacity communications network isn’t some Internet upstart.
 It’s a company that actually traces its roots back to Theodore Vail’s coast-to-coast telephone monopoly, established more than a century ago in a deal struck with trust-buster President Theodore Roosevelt.